 Notice how much smaller and more firm the curds are after cooking.

-- Make a brine of 1 gallon of water to 26 ounces of salt.
+Make a brine of 1 gallon of water to 26 ounces of salt (click here for Brining Instructions).
 I have a container that works with using a half gallon of water to 13 ounces of salt.
 Do this if you can!
-Chill the brine to 55°F.
+Chill the brine to 55°F. For more details about brining, you may review our general Brining Instructions.

-- Traditionally, this cheese is then waxed which is great.
+Traditionally, this cheese is then cream coated, which is great.
 However, it works just as well to vacuum seal it.
 For the first 2 weeks, turn it over daily, then weekly is enough.

 USE THE FOLLOWING LINK TO VIEW AND PRINT THE RECIPE.